jimbro1000/virtual6809/README.md

 ## Processor ##

-The CPU emulation is based on a strict read/process/write cycle as detailed in the 6809 assembly language programming book by Leventhal[1].
+The CPU emulation is based on a strict read/process/write cpu cycle as detailed in the 6809 assembly language programming book by Leventhal[1].
 The aim is to achieve the same instruction timing.